Navigation

 Audio By Carbonatix

-Attorneys for Drake Solomon, who succeeded his father as Rocky, the Denver Nuggets' beloved mountain lion mascot, plan to file a lawsuit against the Nuggets' ownership group, Kroenke Sports & Entertainment, as well as two team supervisors for illegal disability discrimination and retaliation after Drake was fired in August 2024 following hip-replacement surgery.
+Attorneys for Drake Solomon, who succeeded his father as Rocky, the Denver Nuggets' beloved mountain lion mascot, have filed a lawsuit against the Nuggets' ownership group, Kroenke Sports & Entertainment, as well as two team supervisors for illegal disability discrimination and retaliation after Drake was fired in August 2024 following hip-replacement surgery.

 Kenn Solomon first suited up as Rocky, the mountain lion with the lightning bolt tail, on December 15, 1990; he soon became the most popular mascot in Colorado sports, known for his backwards half-court shots at the hoop.
 In 2012, Drake went to work for the Nuggets as a trampoline dunk artist and member of the "Promo Squad," and when his father retired in 2021, Drake was the only candidate to succeed Kenn as Rocky.
 Westword told the saga of the father-son mascot duo last October.